DMCorner/Sorting-Visualizer/README.md

 # Lessons Learned
 My first React project, while difficult to learn the basics of react while implementing the algorithms I enjoyed the challenge.

 I needed to learn a lot about how the virtual DOM works and how to properly update it.
-As a side I also learned about big O notation though I'm unsure about how relevant that is within fron end development.
+As a side I also learned about big O notation though I'm unsure about how relevant that is within front end development.

 # Potential Future Features
 1) A slider that varies the time between the steps of the sorting algorithm.
 Bubble sort takes a bit too long while quick sort is too fast to really see how it works.